 Arancini are the stuff of memories for any child who’s spent any time whatsoever in the kitchen with his or her nonna.
 Natch, each child will have a different recollection of what proper arancini ought to be since regional and familial and personal preferences about how to make arancini vary quite dramatically.
 Don’t be shy about varying the mix-ins for this recipe according to what you happen to have on hand.
 And by all means feel free to use cold leftover risotto in place of the freshly cooked rice.
 That sort of frugal thinking is exactly the sort of mindset that created arancini in the first place.
-This recipe has been updated.
 Originally published September 19, 2013. –Renee Schettler Rossi

 How Arancini Got Their Name

 These orbs of fried leftover risotto are a familiar sight throughout Italy and are typically known as arancini, although in Rome they’re referred to as telefono, so named because the strings of melted mozzarella that ooze out when you take a bite resemble telephone lines.

 Special Equipment: Deep-fry thermometer or candy thermometer or instant-read thermometer

 Arancini (Risotto Balls Stuffed with Mozzarella) Recipe